patrickod/barcode-rust/README.md

 to help the process of cataloging books at Noisebridge.
 It specifically addresses two issues with using USB barcode scanners for this purpose

-  a) The USB scanners emulate keyboards and so write out to STDIN.
-For
-     systems with multiple input devices this is cumbersome
+  * The USB scanners emulate keyboards and so write out to STDIN.
+For systems with multiple input devices this is cumbersome
-  b) We only want the consumer of this program's output to deal with
-     valid ISBN codes to ingest them into the catalogue.
+  * We only want the consumer of this program's output to deal with valid ISBN codes to ingest them into the catalogue.

 `scanner` uses